Etika8445/Music-App/README.md

 ## Demo

-[Include a link to a live demo or a screenshot of the application here]
+You can view a live demo of the application [here](https://music-app-alpha-inky.vercel.app/).

 ## Prerequisites